nadeemlab/SPT/spatial_profiling_toolbox/docs/readme.rst

        | of producing features that are characteristic of the input geometry.
      - Rami Vanguri

-.. image :: _static/example_diffusion_figure.png
-   :target: _static/example_diffusion_figure.png

 Preparing your data
 -------------------

 The current workflows all operate on spreadsheet files exported from the `HALO <https://indicalab.com/halo/>`_ software.
-Support for more generic inputs is in the works, but for now this means that you must use something like the metadata format exemplified by the `test data <https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/tests/data>`_.
-See also the `specification <https://github.com/nadeemlab/SPT/tree/main/schemas/file_manifest_specification_v0.5.md>`_ for the file manifest file.
+The metadata format is exemplified by the `test data <https://github.com/nadeemlab/SPT/tree/main/tests/data>`_.
+See also the `specification <https://github.com/nadeemlab/SPT/tree/main/schemas/file_manifest_specification_v0.5.md>`_ for a file manifest file, used to keep all metadata for a dataset organized.

 Getting started
 ---------------